petebachant/boom/README.md

 - `Rust` (a systems programming language) `>= 1.55.0`;
 - `Python` (a high-level programming language) `>= 3.10`: we recommend using `uv` to create a virtual environment with the required Python dependencies.
 - `wget` and `tar`: used to download and extract the ZTF alerts for testing purposes.
+- If you're on Windows, you must use WSL2 (Windows Subsystem for Linux) and install a Linux distribution like Ubuntu 24.04.

 ### Installation steps: